toastnz/silverstripe-open-cms-preview/readme.md

-# Open CMS Preivew Module
+# Open CMS Preview Module
 This module allows you to open the CMS preview panel from any page in the CMS that has a form.

 ### Installation